Towards quantum advantage via topological data analysis: Possibilities and challenges for implementations

 Next, we focus on the number of qubits required for the quantum phase estimation.
-Standard quantum phase estimation requires an eigenvalue register of $t$ qubits, where~$t$ denotes the desired bits of precision for the eigenvalue estimates (which consequently determines the threshold in low-lying spectral density estimation).
+Standard quantum phase estimation requires an eigenvalue register of $t$ qubits to estimate the eigenvalues up to $t$-bits of precision (which consequently determines the threshold in low-lying spectral density estimation).
 Fortunately, much improvement is possible in terms of the size of this eigenvalue register.
 First, as low-lying spectral density is only concerned with whether the $t$-bit approximation of an eigenvalue is zero or not, we can bring the size the of eigenvalue register down to $\log(t)$ by using a counter~\cite{rennela:counter}.
-Moreover, we can bring the size of this eigenvalue register down to a single qubit at the expense of classical post-processing and qubit reinitialization methods~\cite{tom:qpe, somma:qpe}.
+Moreover, we can bring the size of this eigenvalue register down to a single qubit at the expense of classical post-processing and qubit reinitialization methods~\cite{dutkiewicz:qpe, tom:qpe, somma:qpe}.

 We can now give the brief estimate of the number of qubits needed for demonstrations of quantum advantage (i.e., sizes needed to go beyond the best known classical methods).
-The best known classical methods for low-lying spectral density estimation, to our knowledge, are able to estimate the rank of a matrix in time linear in the number of nonzero entries~\cite{cheung:rank, napoli:eigenvalue_counts, lin:spectral_density}.
+The best known classical methods for low-lying spectral density estimation, to our knowledge, are able to estimate the rank of a matrix in time linear in the number of nonzero entries~\cite{ubaru:approximate_rank, cheung:rank, napoli:eigenvalue_counts, lin:spectral_density}.
 These methods are at most quadratically faster than exact diagonalization, which tends to hit a practical wall around matrices of size $2^{40}$.
 We therefore look at how many qubits are required to estimate the low-lying spectral density below a threshold of about $10^{-9}$ (i.e., $t \approx \log(10^{9}) < 30$) of matrices of size around $2^{80}$ (i.e., $n \approx 80$).
 In this case, the required number of qubits for standard implementations is approximately